 What Is Bluetooth?

-The name “Bluetooth” comes from a 10th-century Danish king named Harald,who united disparate and warring regional factions.
+The name “Bluetooth” has its origin in a 10th-century Danish king named Harald,who succeeded in bringing different and fighting local portions together in unity.
 Like its namesake, technology brings a wide range of devices across many industries together through a unified communication standard.

 Bluetooth Technology

-Bluetooth was develop in 1994 and was design as a wireless replacement for cables.
-It uses the same 2.4 GHz frequency as other wireless technologies in the home or office, such as B. cordless phones and wireless routers.
+Blutooth was created in 1994 and meant as a wireless substitute to wires.
+It is based on the same 2.4 GHz frequency as other wireless technologies in the home or office, including WIFI Routers and cordless phones.
 In addition, it creates a 10-meter (33-foot) radius wireless network call a personal area network (PAN) or piconet that can be network between two and eight devices.
-This short-range network allows you, for example, to send a page to your printer in another room without running an unsightly cable.
+With this short-range network, you can, for instance, send a page to your printer in another room without untidy cable sticking on the floor.

 Bluetooth Connection

 The process of connecting two devices remains called “pairing”.
 Devices typically broadcast their presence to each other, and the user selects the device to connect to when their name or ID appears on their device.
-With the proliferation of -enabled devices, it becomes essential for you to know when and what device you are connecting to.
-Therefore, you may need to enter a passcode to ensure you’re connecting to the correct device.
+Due to the fast growing of -enabled devices, you must learn which devices you could connect with at the right time and which devices they are.
+Hence, you will be asked to enter a short password that will assist you from connecting the wrong device.

 Bluetooth Limits